OsegoTech/AgriSolve/README.md

 # AgriSolve
-Repository that contains code for building real world solutions to agricultural problmes
+Repository that contains code for building real world solutions to agricultural problems